Tips for Taps Blog

 Cost vs. Benefit of Water Fluoridation

-While there is no federal mandate to fluoridate water, by 2014 nearly 75% of the U.S. population on public water systems had access to fluoridated water.
+While there is no federal mandate to fluoridate water, by 2014 nearly 75% of the U.S. population in public water systems had access to fluoridated water.
 It is widely considered to be a major factor in the 25% decrease in rates of tooth decay in the United States.

-How does fluoride improve dental health?
 The addition of fluoride to drinking water prevents dental caries because it maintains a consistent, low level of fluoride in the mouth–specifically in dental plaque and saliva.
 This reduces the rate at which tooth enamel demineralizes, as well as increases the speed at which teeth are able to remineralize in the early stages of cavities.

 While data clearly indicates the benefits of water fluoridation, it has also indicated that there may be adverse effects, particularly at elevated levels.
 One risk associated with fluoridated water is dental fluorosis–the change in the appearance of tooth enamel due to excessive fluoride intake.
 It is most likely to occur when young children (under the age of 8) regularly consume large amounts fluoride while their permanent teeth are still developing.
 The hypomineralization of enamel from excessive fluoride intake results in intrinsic tooth discoloration, and it is a very common result of water fluoridation.

 Along with dental fluorosis, skeletal fluorosis is a debilitating effect of too much fluoride in water.
 Groundwater with naturally occurring fluoride affects nearly 200 million people worldwide with skeletal fluorosis, particularly in regions like Bangladesh and India

 Often considered as one of the most feasible and cost-effective methods of delivering fluoride to all members of the US (regardless of age, education, or income), artificial fluoridation has not occurred without controversy.